 - Certificate of Analysis issued for each compound synthesized in compliance with strict quality control

-Radiolabeled Small Molecule / Protein / Peptide Capabilities
+Radiolabeling Capabilities for Small Molecule / Protein / Peptide Xenobiotics

 - 14C and 3H-labeled compound synthesis